 Today, we wanted to discuss the flip side of best processes: namely, what makes RPA projects fail?

-There tend to be five big reasons:
+There tend to be five reasons for failing RPA projects:

 Misunderstanding where RPA can bring value / “The Silver Bullet” problem: This can take a few different forms, but generally it arises from senior leaders (those who can write checks for new projects and technologies) not fully understanding what RPA is and where it works best.
 They view it as a “silver bullet” that will help fix lots of processes and even drive new revenue, and while that’s possible, it’s not the best way to use RPA, necessarily.
 You could use RPA to build out more complex solutions with the aid of the robots, or you could update current tools — but thinking of RPA as a “silver bullet” won’t lead you to success.